There’s nothing quite like coming in from a day spent in the sunshine and pulling an ice cream sandwich from the freezer.

-Be sure to wrap your sandwiches once they're fully frozen, to prevent freezer burn or off odors from messing with your perfect desserts.
+Be sure to wrap your ice cream sandwiches once they're fully frozen, to prevent freezer burn or off odors from messing with your perfect desserts.

-Spring and summer are just around the corner – time to celebrate with ice cream sandwiches!
+Spring and summer are just around the corner — time to celebrate with an ice cream sandwich (or two)!

-Tell us, what's your favorite frozen sandwich combination?
+Tell us, what's your favorite ice cream sandwich combination?
 Please share with all of us in comments, below.